Lombra/elite-api-docs/docs/Travel.md

 When written: when selecting a star system to jump to

-Note, when following a multi-jump route, this will typically appear for the next star, during a jump, ie after “StartJump” but before the “FSDJump”
+Note, when following a multi-jump route, this will typically appear for the *next* star, during a jump, ie after "StartJump" but before the "FSDJump"

 Parameters: